Getting Your Financial Ducks In A Row Rotating Header Image

 So, given that the rule against prohibited transactions requires that the IRA is considered to have been entirely distributed on the first day of the tax year when the prohibited transaction occurred, this is a factor that could be used to work to your advantage.

-If, for example, you owned an investment in your IRA that was worth $10,000 as of the first of the year.
+Let’s say for example you owned an investment in your IRA that was worth $10,000 as of the first of the year.
 Over the course of the year, the investment has now grown in value to something ridiculous, let’s say $500,000.
-If you were particularly nefarious inventive, you’d take advantage of the rules and perform some sort of prohibited transaction with your IRA before the end of the tax year.
+If you were particularly inventive, you might take advantage of the rules and perform some sort of prohibited transaction with your IRA before the end of the tax year.
 By doing so, your IRA would be disqualified as of the first of the year, and the investment you owned would have been considered distributed at that point in time.

 If you were caught in just such a situation, this is a way you might use the tax law in your favor for a bit of hindsight tax planning.
 It doesn’t happen often, but this is one case where you could work the rules to your advantage.